Testing For Iodine Sufficiency In The Body

 Iodine is such a critical nutrient that there is really no substitute for adequate levels.

-While the conventional medical professionals use blood testing and spot or random urine testing to guage iodine sufficiency in the body, these methods are lacking.
-The reference ranges are problematic because they are based on the absence of diagnosable disease rather than the presence of robust health and a high functioning brain and cheerful and resilient mental state.
+While the conventional medical professionals use blood testing and spot or random urine testing to gauge iodine sufficiency in the body, these methods are lacking.
+The reference ranges are problematic because they are based on the absence of diagnose-able disease rather than the presence of robust health and a high functioning brain and cheerful and resilient mental state.

 It is my opinion that actual sufficient levels may not be quite as high as the arbitrary 90% of the 50 mg loading dose being excreted within the 24 hour period following the dose.
 However, the jury is still out on this.
 I am open to the possibility that this is what is needed.
 Even while I’m uncertain about this, I believe the test is useful to get a feel for how aggressive supplementation might need to be in any person’s case.
 Symptoms and how a person feels are other important indicators.